Store Policies

 ***Please note that due to a glitch with the web host international tracking doesn't always upload properly and the tracking link goes to USPS instead of GlobalPost, causing it to not track.
 As I've been struggling with my health all of the energy I have to give is going into making splints I'm not always able to get online to manually fix them all.
 If this happens please enter your tracking number at the GlobalPost website to follow shipment progress.

-If you receive your order that's been damaged in transit please do not throw out packaging, USPS requires photographs of packaging and contents to file a claim for packages that have been damaged in transit.
+If you receive an order that's been damaged in transit please do not throw out packaging, USPS requires photographs of packaging and contents to file a claim for packages that have been damaged in transit.

 Cancellations

 I start processing most orders right away and therefore they cannot be changed or canceled, so please double check measurements to ensure accuracy and ask any questions before placing an order.
 Typically the initial shaping of the splints is done by the end of the same day the order is placed, and while larger orders may take longer to complete and ship small orders for simple splints often go out next day-sometimes even same day if the order is placed early enough-so there is generally not enough time after an order is placed to cancel before work on it has begun.
 You'll receive an email from Zebra Splints and from Shipstation when the shipping label for your order is created and is preparing for shipment.
 Please allow 24-48 hours for USPS to update tracking.
+Absolutely no refunds are available for silver, yellow gold filled, or rose gold filled splints as the materials ordered for them cannot be returned.

 If an order has not been started and a cancellation is requested store credit may be issued.